openstack/cliff/doc/source/user/sphinxext.rst

      `setup.py` albeit with underscores.
 This is optional and `fnmatch-style`__ wildcarding is supported.
 Refer to the example_ below for more information.

+     This option is effective only in the **command** mode.

+   `:arguments`
+     The arguments to be passed when the cliff application is instantiated.
+     Some cliff applications requires arguments when instantiated.
+     This option can be used to specify such arguments.

+     This option is effective only in the **app** mode.

    `:application:`
      The top-level application name, which will be prefixed before all